Last Updated on: 27th October 2025, 07:44 pm

 Using the card

-Front of the card.
-The logos on the bottom left hand corner indicate the card can be used on buses, ferries, subways and taxis.
+On one side of the card, you can see the logos on the bottom left hand corner that indicate that the card can be used on buses, ferries, subways, maglevs, and even taxis.
 The number on the top right hand corner is the card number.
 Put this number into the text box on the left hand side on http://www.sptcc.com/ to see the amount of credit left on your card.
+The website is in Chinese only and like a lot of Chinese websites, uses text in pictures instead of text on the page, so might not be translatable.

 The transport card can be used on all public transport including buses and ferries, as well as taxis, and a variety of stores (www.sctcd.com is a website for the group of companies that work in partnership with the shanghai metro station card).
 To recharge the card, self service recharging machines only accept bank cards, or you can use cash at a customer service desk where you get it topped up in person, just hand over your card and the amount you want to recharge it with, in multiples of ¥10.